Small Class, Big Community

 Two students tell us why Woodsworth One was "the one" for them

 Excitement is building for students beginning their studies at U of T this fall.
-With course enrolment now underway, new students might be asking themselves questions such as: What courses should I take?
+With course enrolment soon underway, new students might be asking themselves questions such as: What courses should I take?
 Will I be able to make friends in class?
 How will I handle the transition to university?

 Students who enroll in Woodsworth One choose between two streams: Order and Disorder and Popular Culture Today.
 Students take two half-credit seminars – one in each term – and also reserve a spot in their weekly schedule for group activities, known as “co-curriculars,” that build students’ sense of community within Woodsworth College and across U of T. These activities include field trips, film screenings, guest speakers, writing workshops and test-taking seminars.
 The smaller class size allows for a more interactive experience with an emphasis on discussions, role-playing games, simulations and debates.

 I recently had a chance to catch up with two former Woodsworth One students, George Moshenski-Dubov, who completed the program in 2016, and Abena Somiah, who just finished up in April 2019.
 George completed his Honours Bachelor of Arts this June with a double major in Criminology & Sociolegal Studies and Sociology.
 This September, George is excited to begin law school at Western University and hopes to eventually practice in the areas of Sports and Entertainment law.
 Abena begins her second year of studies this fall and looks forward to pursuing a major in East Asian Studies and a double minor in Diaspora & Transnational Studies and Political Science.
 Read on to learn what George & Abena had to say about the Woodsworth One program.